-Four courses from the English Department may be counted toward the Communication Arts minor and Concentration block: EN 3733 Advanced Composition, EN 3833 Creative Writing, EN 4113 Modern Drama, and EN 4223 Studies in Shakespeare.
+Courses from the English Department may be counted toward the Communication Arts minor and Concentration block in liberal arts degree.
+These are dual numbered: Advanced Composition, Systems of Grammar, Creative Writing, Advanced Creative Writing, Modern Drama, and Studies in Shakespeare.
 (The use of the English classes cannot be counted as hours for both a major and minor.)